-8. Medical and Counseling Records and Other Privileged Information person holding such privilege has waived the privilege.
+8. Medical and Counseling Records and Other Privileged Information

+The investigator(s) will not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege unless the person holding such privilege has waived the privilege.
 There is no requirement that a Complainant or Respondent share privileged or confidential medical and counseling records.
 If a person voluntarily chooses to share medical or counseling records with the investigator(s), they must sign a written consent that acknowledges that relevant information from the medical or counseling records must be shared with the other party to ensure the other party has notice of that information and an opportunity to respond.